gcfrench/code_club/tidytuesday/2019-41 powerlifting/powerlifting.md

 library(scales)
 ```

-Firstly download and format the powerlifting data.
+First download and format the powerlifting data.
 This gave me the opportunity to use the recent pivot\_longer and pivot\_wider functions in tidyr to gather and spread the data frame.

 ``` r
 # Download powerlifting data